mathinf-hd/mmlds-application/README.md

 ## Building

-Website is built and deployed on every push using Github Actions.
+Website is built and deployed on every push using this [Github Action](.github/workflows/deploy.yml).

 ## Notes